NIRCam Grism Time-Series Observations of GJ 436b

 See also: JWST Time-Series Observations Roadmap

-The spectroscopic transitions we aim to detect in the secondary eclipse emit between 2.4–5.0 µm, requiring near-infrared coverage.
+The spectroscopic transitions you will aim to detect in the secondary eclipse emit between 2.4–5.0 µm, requiring near-infrared coverage.

 Step 2 - Select an instrument observing mode